ghisprince/arcpy_working_with_feature_data/README.md

 Costa Rica's canton is included in canton_pop.txt.
-The source of the data is the table "Cantons of Costa Rica" found at http://en.wikipedia.org/wiki/Cantons_of_Costa_Rica Included here under "Creative Commons Deed" as per http://creativecommons.org/licenses/by-sa/3.0/
+The source of the data is the table "Cantons of Costa Rica" found at http://en.wikipedia.org/wiki/Cantons_of_Costa_Rica Included here under _Creative Commons Deed_ as per http://creativecommons.org/licenses/by-sa/3.0/

 "US Census 2000 Case Study" Data Model used in demo3 is not included, it can be downloaded from http://downloads2.esri.com/support/TechArticles/Census.pdf, though the demo can work with any geodatabase data.

+Once the data is downloaded run demos\demo_0_setup_data.py